EYBlockchain/nightfall_3/doc/contract-update.md

 `delegateCall`.
 If, in the future, `State.sol` becomes insufficient for our needs, another data contract can be deployed alongside, which adds the new storage variables needed.

-We will create another contract, which proxies calls to the logic contracts.
+We will create a set of contracts, which proxy calls to the logic contracts (one for each logic contract).
 This avoids users having to repoint their applications to the new contracts.
-The `Proxy.sol` contract will also contain the `upgrade` function.
+The `Proxy.sol` contracts will also contain the `upgrade` function (we could have a single `Proxy.sol` which deals with all contracts but this is less flexible if we want to add new logic contracts).

 ![contract interaction](./contract-upgrade.png)